vlm2-bench/VLM2-Bench/README.md

 ## News

+- **2025/02/28:** ⚠️ In the initial version of our HF dataset, a folder was mistakenly uploaded within the .zip file.
+This issue has been corrected in the latest version.
+Please check the updated [HF dataset](https://huggingface.co/datasets/Sterzhang/vlm2-bench).
 - **2025/02/25:** 🔧 We are actively working on integrating VLM²-Bench into lmms-eval and VLMEvalKit—stay tuned!
 In the meantime, feel free to follow our repo for local deployment.
 - **2025/02/24:** 🤗 We submit our paper to [HF daily paper (Feb 24)](https://huggingface.co/papers/2502.12084), your UPVOTES are greatly appreciated! 👍
 - **2025/02/18:** 🚀 The preprint of VLM²-Bench is now officially released!